BTI-US/Lotso-Twitter-Auth/README.md

     F->>U: Display promotion code
 ```

-### Explanation of the Twitter OAuth Diagram

-- **User (U)**: The end-user interacting with the frontend.
-- **Frontend (F)**: Your web application's frontend that interacts with the user and the backend.
-- **Backend (B)**: The server-side component that handles OAuth with Twitter, fetching tweets, and analyzing content.
-- **Twitter (T)**: The Twitter platform that handles OAuth and provides access to user tweets.

-### Steps for Twitter OAuth (Frontend)

-1. **User Action**: The user clicks 'Log in with Twitter' on the frontend.
-2. **OAuth Start**: The frontend opens a new tab redirecting the user to the backend `/start-auth` endpoint with the callback URL.
-3. **OAuth Token Request**: The backend requests an OAuth token from Twitter.
-4. **Twitter Response**: Twitter returns an OAuth token to the backend.
-5. **User Redirect to Twitter**: The backend redirects the user to the Twitter authentication URL in the newly opened tab.
-6. **User Authorizes**: The user logs into Twitter and authorizes the application.
-7. **Callback to Backend**: Twitter redirects the user back to the specified callback URL on the backend, providing an OAuth verifier.
-8. **Access Token Request**: The backend requests an access token from Twitter using the verifier.
-9. **Twitter Provides Tokens**: Twitter sends the access token and secret back to the backend.
-10. **Token Passing**: The backend passes the tokens to the frontend via `postMessage`, and the popup window is closed.
-11. **Token Storage**: The frontend securely stores the tokens in session storage.
-12. **User Actions**: The user performs actions such as 'Retweet', 'Like', or 'Share' via the frontend interface.
-13. **Action Requests**: The frontend sends requests to the backend to perform the selected actions using the stored access tokens.
-14. **Twitter Action Execution**: The backend makes API calls to Twitter to execute the actions (retweet, like, share).
-15. **Display Results**: The frontend displays the results of the actions to the user (success or failure).

-### Steps for Airdrop Sequence Diagram

-1. **User Action**: The user completes the required missions and clicks 'Claim Airdrop' on the frontend.
-2. **Eligibility Check**: The frontend sends a GET request to the backend `/check-airdrop` endpoint with the user's address as a parameter.
-3. **Backend Processing**: The backend checks if the user is eligible for the airdrop.
-4. **Airdrop Server Query**: The backend sends a GET request to the Airdrop Server `/check_eligibility` endpoint with the user's address as a parameter.
-5. **Eligibility Status**: The Airdrop Server returns the eligibility status to the backend, which then forwards it to the frontend.
-6. **Display Result**: The frontend displays the result to the user.
-If the user is not eligible, the process ends here.
-7. **Promotion Code Request**: If the user is eligible, the frontend sends a GET request to the backend `/generate-promotion-code` endpoint with the user's address as a parameter.
-8. **Promotion Code Generation**: The backend generates a promotion code for the user and returns it to the frontend.
-9. **Display Promotion Code**: The frontend displays the promotion code to the user.
-10. **User Shares Code**: If the user is eligible, they share the promotion code.
-11. **Airdrop Verification**: The user clicks 'Check Airdrop', and the frontend sends a request to the backend `/check-airdrop-amount` endpoint with the user's address, step, and promotion code as parameters.
-12. **Airdrop Calculation**: The backend verifies the promotion code and calculates the airdrop amount.
-13. **Airdrop Amount Query**: The backend sends a GET request to the Airdrop Server `/set_airdrop` endpoint with the user's address and calculated airdrop amount as parameters.
-14. **Airdrop Determination**: The Airdrop Server determines the airdrop amount based on the user's transactions and returns it to the backend.
-15. **Display Airdrop Amount**: The backend returns the airdrop amount to the frontend, which then displays it to the user.
-16. **Airdrop Confirmation**: The user clicks 'Confirm Airdrop', and the frontend sends a GET request to the backend `/send-airdrop-parent` endpoint with the user's address and step as parameters.
-17. **Final Reward Calculation**: The backend calculates the final reward.
-18. **Airdrop Reward Request**: The backend sends a GET request to the Airdrop Server `/append_airdrop` endpoint with the user's address and final reward amount as parameters.
-19. **Reward Transaction Processing**: The Airdrop Server processes the reward transaction and returns the transaction result to the backend.
-20. **Airdrop Reward Delivery**: The Airdrop Server sends the airdrop reward to the user.
+#### Explanation of this Child User Diagram

+Based on the selected Mermaid sequence diagram, here's the step-by-step process for the Child User to claim the airdrop using the promotion code shared by the Parent User:

+1. **User Action**: The Child User completes the required steps and clicks 'Check Eligibility' on the Frontend.
+2. **Eligibility Check**: The Frontend sends a GET request to the Backend `/check-purchase` endpoint with the user's address as a parameter.
+3. **Backend Processing**: The Backend checks if the user has purchased the $Lotso 1st generation token.
+If the purchase status is not logged in the database, the Backend sends a GET request to the Airdrop Server `/check_eligibility` endpoint with the user's address as a parameter.
+4. **Airdrop Server Query**: The Airdrop Server returns the purchase status to the Backend, which then forwards it to the Frontend.
+5. **Display Result**: The Frontend continues if the user has not purchased.
+It then sends a GET request to the Backend `/check-like` endpoint with the tweetId as a parameter.
+6. **Twitter Server Check**: The Backend checks if the user has liked the tweet.
+If the check is performed within 2 hours, the Backend returns the previous check result.
+Otherwise, it sends a GET request to the Twitter Server to check if the user has liked the tweet.
+7. **Display Result**: The Backend returns the check result to the Frontend, which then rejects the user if they have not finished the required steps.
+8. **Airdrop Amount Check**: The Frontend sends a GET request to the Backend `/check-airdrop-amount` endpoint with the user's address, step, and promotion code as parameters.
+The Backend queries the airdrop amount from the database and returns the available airdrop amount to the Frontend.
+9. **Display Result**: The Frontend rejects the user if the airdrop is not available.
+Otherwise, it sends a GET request to the Backend `/check-airdrop` endpoint with the user's address as a parameter to check if the user has claimed the airdrop.
+10. **Airdrop Claim Check**: The Backend checks if the user has logged in the database and returns the airdrop logging status to the Frontend, which then displays the result to the user.
+11. **User Action**: If the airdrop is available, the user clicks 'Claim Airdrop'.
+The Frontend reads the contract from the Blockchain to check the available airdrop amount.
+12. **Airdrop Amount Check**: The Blockchain returns the available airdrop amount to the Frontend, which then rejects the user if the airdrop is not available.
+13. **Airdrop Claim Log**: The Frontend logs the user's airdrop claim by sending a GET request to the Backend `/log-airdrop` endpoint with the user's address as a parameter.
+The Backend logs the airdrop claim in the database and returns the airdrop logging status to the Frontend.
+14. **Display Result**: The Frontend displays the transaction success result to the user.
+15. **User Action**: If the transaction is successful, the user clicks 'Confirm Airdrop'.
+The Frontend sends a transaction to the Blockchain to claim the airdrop.
+16. **Transaction Result**: The Blockchain returns the transaction result to the Frontend, which then displays the transaction result to the user.
+17. **Airdrop Reward Request**: If the transaction is successful, the Frontend sends a GET request to the Backend `/send-airdrop-parent` endpoint with the user's address and step as parameters.
+The Backend calculates the final reward and sends a GET request to the Airdrop Server `/append_airdrop` endpoint with the user's address and final reward amount as parameters.
+18. **Reward Transaction Processing**: The Airdrop Server processes the reward transaction and sends the reward to the parent user.
+It then processes the reward transaction on the Blockchain and returns the transaction result to the Backend.
+19. **Display Result**: The Backend returns the airdrop amount to the Frontend, which then displays the transaction result and a promotion code to the user.
+20. **User Action**: The user clicks 'Generate Promotion Code'.
+The Frontend sends a GET request to the Backend `/generate-promotion-code` endpoint with the user's address as a parameter.
+21. **Promotion Code Generation**: The Backend checks if the user has finished the required steps and generates a promotion code for the user, then returns it to the Frontend.
+22. **Display Promotion Code**: The Frontend displays the promotion code to the user.

 ### Additional Details